top of page

 The benzene ring is visualized by its founder Friedrich August Kekulé in 1865.
 He dreams of an ouroboros, an alchemical symbol of a snake or snake-like dragon with its tail in its mouth to form a ring.
 This cracks to the code to the structure of benzene molecules.

-However while it makes a good story, the formation of these invisible compounds in burnt food are more than just a carbon black coating.
-In light of most recent cancer research it's best to avoid eating the burn.
+However while it makes a good story, the formation of these invisible compounds in burnt food are more than a carbon black coating.
+Most recent cancer research says it's best to avoid eating the burn.

 Ouroboros with benzene ring